hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates.md

 We're going to build up the `WHERE` clause recursively, starting with the simplest expressions at the leaves of the predicate expression tree, and working upwards.
 As we go, we will need to keep track of any query parameters that we also need to pass to SQLite, so let's make a place to store those.

+In the `fetch_rows` function, let's add a new variable to store our parameters:

 ```typescript
 const parameters: any[] = [];